 These systems are easier on the worms and the worm farmer.
 The worms never have to leave way up high or down into the depths of a worm bin wasting valuable time and energy.
 Since the worms are never disturbed, these worm bins will give you maximum productivity in worm castings and cocoons.

 Like explained above, the process is simple.
 Food is placed in the top and worm castings are collected from the bottom.

-It has a draw-tight string underneath to keep the worm castings and compost from falling out.
+It has a zipper underneath to keep the worm castings and compost from falling out.

 You can place any container you want underneath to catch any leachate that may seep through.
 You should not have any dripping out but sometimes it depends on the type of worm food you're using like melons and other juicy fruits.

-If you're looking for something attractive for indoors (unlike a plastic homemade worm bin) the Worm Inn comes in several colors.
+If you're looking for something attractive for indoors (unlike a plastic homemade worm bin) the Urban Worm Bag comes in several colors.

 Every type of worm bin has a purpose and this bin may not be for you or what you're trying to accomplish, but if you're looking for a worm system that doesn't require moving a bunch of pieces around and is as easy as getting ice out of an ice dispenser then you gotta get the Urban Worm Bag.